ReisenhoferJ/ReisenhoferJ/README.md

 -Hi, I’m @ReisenhoferJ.
--I’m interested in web development.
--I’m currently learning the basics of the front-end web development.
+I’m interested in web development.
+I’m currently learning the basics of the front-end web development.

 <!---
 ReisenhoferJ/ReisenhoferJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.